Rouvik/R_OS/README.md

 # Features:
 - Not much, presently only bootbase.bin (first boot sector code) is finished and successfully reads and loads bootsetup.bin from memory for execution and executes it
-- bootsetup.bin, is in an intermediate step and does nothing special yet
+- bootsetup.bin, is in an intermediate step and it loads the kernel(4 sectors wide), enables A20, sets up GDT, and jumps to 32 bit protected mode kernel
+- kernel.bin: Presently contains only a TTY driver for the project and writes some basic info and loads into kernel

 # How to use?
 ## Requirements: